House Cleaning Tips > Bedrooms > How to Clean and Deodorize Memory Foam Pillows

 If your pillow smells funky, sprinkle a little baking soda on it and let it stand for a day or so.
 Then shake or gently vacuum the pillow with the brush attachment.
 Once all of the baking soda has been vacuumed up, you can put the pillowcase back on.

-Natural Sunlight
+Sunlight

 If it's warm outside, sunlight and a warm breeze is very effective at removing and neutralizing odor.
 If you can do without it, take it outside for a day or two and place it in the sun.
 It should smell as fresh as new.

-Heavy Duty Odor Removal:
+Heavy Duty Odor Removal

-As I mentioned, foam pillows aren't made to get wet.
+As I mentioned, memory foam pillows aren’t made to get wet.
 However, the best way to clean memory foam of pet urine is to use a liquid enzymatic cleaner or vinegar.

 Spray the enzymatic cleaner as per the manufacturers instructions, or use a 50/50 vinegar and water mix.
 Don't saturate the pillow, just use enough liquid to effectively clean and deodorize the urine.